 Begin to get ready to retrace your steps to rejoin the world.
 Visualize yourself walking back out of your labyrinth.
 As you slowly exit the maze every cell of your body is peaceful and pure awareness is coursing through your veins.

 Start to wiggle your fingers and wiggle your toes and as you return to the room you are sitting in.
-Keeping your eyes closed and place your hands in front of your chest.
+Keep your eyes closed and place your hands in front of your chest.
 Rub palms together vigorously creating some heat.
 Now, place the warm hands over your eyes.
 As you begin to open your eyes and release your hands to your lap, feel the wonder of this present moment.

 Remember that you can come to this compassionate, centered, mindful space at any time just by breathing and BE-ing.
 Within your heart, you carry a portable paradise.
 That is such a gift!